Estimation of Grouped Time-Varying Network Vector Autoregression Models: Conclusion

 \section{Conclusion}

 In this paper we have introduced a general nonlinear network VAR model for high-dimensional time series, where the momentum and network spillover effects are allowed to change over time and nodes.
-To achieve dimension reduction and obtain satisfactory estimation convergence rates, we impose a latent group structure on time-varying coefficients in the heterogeneous network VAR model.
-The unknown group number is determined by the extended information criterion whereas the group membership is estimated by the agglomerative clustering algorithm with normalized distance matrix estimates.
-Theorems \ref{thm:3.2} and \ref{thm:3.3} show that the developed methodology consistently estimates the latent group structure.
+To achieve dimension reduction and obtain satisfactory estimation convergence rates, we impose a latent group structure on time-varying coefficients in the heterogenous network VAR model.
+The unknown group number is determined by an easy-to-implement criterion whereas the group membership is estimated by the agglomerative clustering algorithm with the nonparametrically estimated distance matrix.
+Theorems \ref{thm:3.1} and \ref{thm:3.2} show that the developed methodology consistently estimates the latent group structure.
 To further improve the convergence rates of the time-varying coefficient estimation, we have proposed a post-grouping local linear smoothing to estimate the group-specific time-varying momentum and network effects.
-Meanwhile a post-grouping kernel-weighted test is developed to examine the parametric model specification for group-specific time-varying coefficients.
-The simulation study demonstrates that (i) the developed method can accurately estimate the latent group structure in finite samples; (ii) the post-grouping local linear estimation significantly outperforms the naive heterogeneous estimation which ignores the latent structure; and (iii) the kernel-weighted test statistic has stable finite-sample performance under either the null or alternative hypothesis.
-The empirical study shows that there exist three groups over the node-specific time-varying coefficients for the export flow data collected over 90 countries and the momentum effects tend to evolve smoothly over time.
+In addition, we further extend the model, methodology and theory to allow for structural breaks in either the group structure or group-specific coefficient functions.
+The simulation study demonstrates that (i) the developed method can accurately estimate the latent group structure in finite samples; (ii) the post-grouping local linear estimation significantly outperforms the naive heterogenous estimation which ignores the latent structure; and (iii) the developed two-stage method can accurately locate the break point and estimate the group structure before and after the break.
+The empirical study of the UK temperature time series shows that there exist two groups over the 37 UK weather stations and our proposed method has better out-of-sample prediction performance than the other two competing methods which ignore either the grouped or time-varying feature in network VAR model building.